Lissy93/dashy/README.md

 - 🤏 Small bundle size, fully responsive UI and PWA for basic offline access
 - 🆓 100% free and open source
 - 🔐 Strong focus on privacy
-- 🌈 Plus lots more...
+- 🌈 Plus loads more...

 ## Demo ⚡